MeiShaohui/SVATN/README.md

 This set of files contains the code for SVATN published in the papers:
  "[Spectral Variability Augmented Two-Stream Network for Hyperspectral Sparse Unmixing](https://ieeexplore.ieee.org/document/9919800)"

-Note that the model used is a modified version of the SUnCNN (`SUnCNN: Sparse Unmixing Using Unsupervised Convolutional Neural Network') and therefore the copyright of it is preseved.

 ## Citation
 ---------------------